 Substitute for Mirin

-Although it won’t be exactly the same, you can substitute mirin with sake and sugar.
+You can substitute mirin with sake and sugar, although it won’t be exactly the same.
 The ratio of sake and sugar is 3 to 1.
 For example, mix 3/4 cup (or 1 Tbsp) good quality drinking sake with 1/4 cup (or 1 tsp) granulated sugar.
-If you cannot use alcohol in your cooking, you can use water instead of sake.

 How To Store Mirin